basic-app/docs/installation.md

 ## Step 2

 Rename the file named "env" to ".env".
-Configure base site url, timezone, and database connection settings in the ".env" file.
+Configure a base site url, timezone, and database connection settings in the ".env" file.

 ## Step 3

-Run migrations using following command:
+Apply migrations using the following command:

 `php spark migrate:latest -all`